EvelynPloetz/Deep-LASI/docs/source/docu/histograms.rst

    The *Histograms* tab on the main-GUI of DeepLASI

 As shown on :numref:`Histograms_tab_GUI`, the provided tab consists of several panels.
-The panel *Plots* displays any created graph(s), and in case of performing the fitting, also details of fitting results attached to the plots.
+The panel *Plots* displays any created graph(s), and in case of performing the fitting, also details of fitting results attached to the plot(s).
 The panel *Data Selection* shows the same categories created before with the number of traces on each category.
+On the section *Plot Mode*, you can choose the desired parameter to be plotted.
+The provided list of parameters includes apparent and corrected FRET efficiencies, detection efficiency correction factor (gamma), spectral crosstalk and direct excitation factors, stoichiometry in the both apparent and corrected FRET efficiency cases.

 .. figure:: ./../figures/documents/PA_histogram_GUI.png
    :width: 600